 The obligatory lantern hook was also present.

-The Rocky Mountain 5 has a good amount of ventilation, both below, above, and at the back of the tent.
+The tent has a good amount of ventilation, both below, above, and at the back of the tent.

 Pitching the Coleman Mosedale 5

 This is a really straightforward tent to pitch.

 For years, many tents came with very thin cheap tent pegs.
 It was good to see that Coleman has provided much thicker tent pegs, as well as spare guyline and a tent repair patch.

 Assembling the tent poles is the first thing you need to do when pitching this tent.